 The US Department of Agriculture provides a resource list for homeowners that want to get involved in urban agriculture.
 This includes soil recommendations, a business plan for running an urban farm, examples, and success stories for inspiration.

-On top of that, backyard farming and gardening provide you with other less tangible yields.
+The practice of backyard farming and gardening provide you with other less tangible yields.
 There is the joy of knowing you have become more self-reliant and autonomous, and that is something you can share with your family as you all take your urban farming journey together.